3 Empire and Jim Crow

 Roosevelt went out of his way to portray himself as a masculine character living “the strenuous life”.

-Though aggressive and bellicose, Roosevelt did not advocate continued expansion by military force.
-The president insisted that in dealings with the Latin American nations, he did not seek national glory or expansion of territory and believed that war or intervention should be a last resort when resolving conflicts with problematic governments.
+Though aggressive and a bully, Roosevelt insisted that dealing with the Latin American nations, he did not seek national glory or expansion of territory and believed that war should be a last resort.
 But Latin nations recognized that Roosevelt was speaking softly because he had already shown his big stick.
 According to Roosevelt, actions might be necessary to maintain “order and civilization.”
 Roosevelt had demonstrated his belief in using military power to protect national interests and spheres of influence.
 He also clearly believed that the American sphere included not only Hawaii and the Caribbean but also much of the Pacific.
 When Japanese victories over Russia threatened the regional balance of power, Roosevelt sponsored peace talks between Russian and Japanese leaders, earning him a Nobel Peace Prize in 1906.

 Questions for Discussion